Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

 \begin{situ} Let $(X,\omega)$ be a symplectic manifold which is compact or convex at infinity.
-We take $V$ a real vector bundle on the 3-skeleton $X_{[3]}$.
-We consider a finite set

-of the pair $\mathcal L_c = (L_c,\sigma_c)$ of immersed Lagrangian submanifold $L_c$ and its $V$-relatively spin structure $\sigma_c$.
-We assume the next two conditions: \begin{enumerate} \item The self-intersection of each $L_c$ is clean. \item The submanifold $L_c$ has clean intersection with $L_{c'}$ for any $c,c' \in \frak O$. \end{enumerate} We call such $\frak L$ a {\it clean collection of $V$-relatively spin immersed Lagrangian submanifolds}. \end{situ} The purpose of this subsection is to associate a filtered $A_{\infty}$ category $\frak{Fuk}((X,\omega);V;\frak L)$ {$\frak{Fuk}((X,\omega);V;\frak L)$} to a clean collection $\frak L$ of $V$-relatively spin immersed Lagrangian submanifolds.
+We take $V$ a real oriented vector bundle on the 3-skeleton $X_{[3]}$.
+We consider a finite set of pairs $\mathcal L_c = (L_c,\sigma_c)$ of immersed Lagrangian submanifolds $L_c$ and their $V$-relatively spin structure $\sigma_c$.
+We assume the next two conditions: \begin{enumerate}\itemsep=0pt \item[(1)] The self-intersection of each $L_c$ is clean. \item[(2)] The submanifold $L_c$ has clean intersection with $L_{c'}$ for any $c,c' \in \mathfrak O$. \end{enumerate} We call such $\mathbb L$ a {\it clean collection of $V$-relatively spin immersed Lagrangian submanifolds}. \end{situ} The purpose of this subsection is to associate a filtered $A_{\infty}$ category $\mathfrak{Fuk}((X,\omega);V;\mathbb L)$ {FukXomega@$\mathfrak{Fuk}((X,\omega);V;\mathbb L)$} to a clean collection $\mathbb L$ of $V$-relatively spin immersed Lagrangian submanifolds.
 The actual work to carry out for this purpose is in fact completed in the last subsection and we only need to rephrase the outcome of the last subsection.